dgc-network/dgc-contract-backup/docs/source/application_developer_guide.rst

    The first ``docker-compose.yaml`` file sets up the Sawtooth environment:

-   * Starts a container for each Sawtooth component (validator, REST API, and the Settings and Smart transaction processors), plus a smart-shell and smart-contract-cli container
+   * Starts a container for each Sawtooth component (validator, REST API, and the Settings and Smart transaction processors), plus a sawtooth-shell and smart-contract-cli container
    * Generates keys for the validator and root user
    * Configures root as a Sawtooth administrator (with the